KITE: Kernelized and Information Theoretic Exemplars for In-Context Learning: Experiments

-For each task, we use the corresponding validation split for evaluation and employ the deduplicated training split as the candidate exemplar set.

-\textbf{Evaluation Metrics.} Following prior work~\citep{brown2020languagemodelsfewshotlearners}, we formulate all classification tasks as multiple-choice problems. we construct input prompts by concatenating the given context with each candidate label (i.e., ``context + label'').
-We then compute the conditional log-likelihood of generating the label tokens given this combined input prompt, and select the candidate with the highest log-likelihood as the model’s prediction.
-Model performance is evaluated using accuracy, defined as the fraction of correctly predicted examples on the validation split.
+\textbf{Evaluation metrics.} Following \citet{brown2020languagemodelsfewshotlearners}, we formulate all classification tasks as multiple-choice problems.
+Input prompts concatenate the context with each candidate label.
+We compute the conditional log-likelihood of the label tokens given the prompt, and select the candidate with the highest log-likelihood as the prediction.
+Performance is evaluated using accuracy on the validation split.
+For all methods, we use the retriever's own ranking as the prompt order: kNN uses descending similarity, CEIL uses its greedy DPP-selection order, and \textsc{Kite} uses its greedy acquisition order.
+This ensures that observed differences are attributable to \emph{which} exemplars are selected rather than \emph{how} they are ordered.
+For frontier models accessed via API, logits are unavailable; we instead prompt each model to generate the answer directly and report accuracy as exact match of the generated token to the gold label.